Sample the Flavors of Baltimore’s Farmers Markets

 May through November

 9 a.m.—1 p.m.

 The Baltimore Museum of Industry Farmers Market offers a convenient place to purchase fresh local foods as well as locally made artisanal items you can’t find in a store.
 The market features fresh produce, farm-fresh meats and dairy as well as cut flowers and plants.
 You’ll also discover fun bonuses, such as live music, demonstrations, kids’ activities and giveaways.

 Lake Montebello, behind Montebello Elementary School

-Dozens of local makers, food vendors and wellness organizations come together once a month, overlooking Lake Montebello, to promote a healthier and greener neighborhood.
-Visitors can participate in free fitness classes, healthy cooking demonstrations and composting demonstrations.
+Dozens of food vendors, local makers and wellness organizations come together on Lake Montebello once each month to promote a healthier and greener neighborhood.
+Participate in free fitness classes, healthy cooking lessons and composting demonstrations.